 Maharajah Jungle Trek – You could really do this whenever, but we have it here so you’re not going directly from getting soaked to an air-conditioned theater.
 Maharajah Jungle Trek is another under-appreciated Animal Kingdom attraction, as this walk-through exhibit has some beautifully imagineered environments.
 Definitely don’t skip it, but you also don’t necessarily need to do it in this spot.

 More Shows – Both Finding Nemo: The Musical and It’s Tough to be a Bug are good options to round out the middle of the afternoon here.
 They are excellent, and a good balance to the animal exhibits.
-However, if you do these plus Festival of the Lion King, plus Flights of Wonder, you might get “show fatigue” instead of “animal fatigue.”
+However, if you do these plus Festival of the Lion King, plus UP!
+A Great Bird Adventure, you might get “show fatigue” instead of “animal fatigue.”
 The problem is that all 4 are so good that we can’t really suggest skipping any of them.

 Peak XV Summit – There’s probably going to be a lot of temptation to do Expedition Everest earlier in the day, but waiting until sunset is great in terms of both lines and ride experience.
 This is one of Disney’s best themed coasters, and it offers sweeping views of the park (and beyond).
 Oh, you’re also going to want to do it again at night, but we’ll get to that…

 Two-Week Sunset/Dusk Safari – We’ve already gone to different corners of the globe, scaled the Earth’s highest mountain (a few times), traveled 4.4 light years from earth, and now, we’re going to do a few weeks worth of safaris.
 That’s more impressive than going around the world at Epcot in a day!